manips-sai-org/OpenSai/README.md

 sh scripts/install_core_libraries.sh
 ```

-Finally, build the SAI_main application (which will be located in the bin folder)
+Finally, build the OpenSai_main application (which will be located in the bin folder)

 ```
-sh scripts/build_SAI_main.sh
+sh scripts/build_OpenSai_main.sh
 ```